 I talk about Nourishing Traditions quite a bit here as it has become a sort of pseudo kitchen Bible.
 When my kids were small, and we sat down to eat lunch together, I would sometimes grab it and read to them whatever “Sally” had to say about the vegetable or fruit we were eating that day.
 I even still do this every so often when we’re trying something new.
 I also appreciate the little sidebar anecdotes that accompany the recipes with information on specific ingredients and why the “diet dictocrats” are so wrong.

-Of course the other parts of the book are great resources as well, especially the kitchen equipment list.
-This is one of the first things I read when I was making the switch to traditional foods and found it to be immensely helpful, not only from the perspective of someone making that switch, but also just a good way to outfit and simplify my kitchen.
+Of course, the other parts of the book are great resources as well, especially the kitchen equipment list.
+This is one of the first things I read when I was making the switch to traditional foods and found it to be immensely helpful, not only from the perspective of someone making that change but also just a good way to outfit and simplify my kitchen.
 I was able to get rid of a lot of stuff that I didn’t want anymore, as well as add a few small things that made cooking a lot easier.
-Here are her recommendations:

 - Kitchen Scissors – Costco usually has deals on sets of scissors that are great in the kitchen, but you can also get them with knife sets.

 - Wooden Cutting Boards – This is a category with which I’ve struggled as I’m not good at maintaining wooden cutting boards.
 Right now, I use plastic cutting boards that I picked up at Costco.
 I know plastic isn’t ideal, but it’s easier to care for as we can just throw them in the dishwasher.